Cooling-Requirements-for-Data-Center

 Data Center Cooling Standards

 ASHRAE also provides specific recommendations for its various classes of equipment.
-These recommendations apply when the equipment is powered on and applies to IT equipment, rather than power equipment.
+These recommendations apply when the equipment is powered on and applies to IT rather than power equipment.

 Calculating Total Cooling Requirements for Data Centers